fHDHR/fHDHR_Docs/docs/index.md

 * [Jellyfin](https://jellyfin.org/)
 * [Channels](https://getchannels.com/)

 fHDHR is not directly affiliated with the above client software, and you will receive NO support for this script via their forums.

-fHDHR was designed to connect to clients by emulating a piece of hardware called the [HDHomeRun from SiliconDust](https://www.silicondust.com/). fHDHR is in NO way affiliated with SiliconDust, and is NOT a HDHomeRun device. fHDHR simply uses the API structure used by the authentic HDHomeRun to connect to client DVR solutions.
-This functionality has since been moved to a plugin.
+fHDHR was designed to connect to clients by emulating a piece of hardware called the [HDHomeRun from SiliconDust](https://www.silicondust.com/).
+fHDHR is in NO way affiliated with SiliconDust, and is NOT a HDHomeRun device.
+fHDHR simply uses the API structure used by the authentic HDHomeRun to connect to client DVR solutions (this functionality has since been moved to a plugin).
 fHDHR core supports m3u, but with plugins can emulate an HDHomeRun, or a Plex Media Grabber.
 Other interfaces to clients can easily be developed as plugins as well.

-# History
+## History

-I got the Huappage QuadHD, and the Mohu Sail as a pandemic-project.
-All was fine working within Plex, but I also have emby setup as a backup to Plex when auth is broken.
+I got the Hauppage QuadHD, and the Mohu Sail as a pandemic-project.
+All was fine working within Plex, but I also have Emby setup as a backup to Plex when auth is broken.

 I thought to myself, "Self, I should look on github for a way to share my tv tuner between the two".

 That's when I tried both npvrProxy with NextPVR as well as tvhProxy with TVHeadend.
 I had to tinker with both to get them working, but I started testing which one I liked more.

 Around this same time, I stumbled upon [locast2plex by tgorgdotcom](https://github.com/tgorgdotcom/locast2plex).
 I wanted to contribute to that project to get it to a point that I could fork it to work for other video stream sources.